DrMoriarty/godot-applovin-max/README.md

 2. Find `APPLOVINMAX` in plugins list and press "Install" button.

-3. Set your SDK key in plugin variables list.
+3. Set your SDK key in plugin variables list (see https://dash.applovin.com/o/account#keys).

-4. Enable **Custom Build** for using in Android.
+4. Enable **Custom Build** and check **Plugins/App Lovin Max** for using in Android.

+5. Add **res://addons/applovinmax-ios** to export resources for using in iOS.

 ## Installation using NativeLib-CLI